sunpy/sunpy/docs/topic_guide/deprecation.rst

 Versioning Policy
 =================

-Sunpy uses semantic versioning system with three components, each serving a specific purpose:
+``sunpy`` uses a pseudo-semantic versioning system with three components, each serving a specific purpose:

 - **X (LTS Version Number)**: Incremented with every Long Term Support (LTS) release.
 - **Y (Release Counter)**: Starts at 0 for LTS releases and increases for intermediate releases.